 Due to evolving developments related to the COVID-19 epidemic, Gregory Porter and Ledisi at the Fox Theatre has been rescheduled to Tuesday, February 16, 2021.
 The performance was originally scheduled to take place on March 28 and was rescheduled to June 6 last month.

 Tickets for the previously scheduled dates will be honored for the rescheduled February 16 performance.
-Ticket holders unable to attend the new date, now have 30 days to request a refund at point of purchase.

 About Gregory Porter